zeljkoobrenovic/grounded-architecture/_posts/2022-07-03-culture-map.md

 * **Disagreeing** – Are disagreements tackled directly, or do people prefer to avoid confrontations?
 * **Scheduling** – Do people see time as absolute linear points or consider it a flexible range?

-It is essential to highlight that a culture map is a framework used to understand and **compare cultural differences in a nuanced and respectful way**.
-It aims to highlight the diverse ways people communicate, work, and interact.
-Unlike stereotypes, which are often oversimplified and fixed ideas about a group of people, culture maps **recognize the complexity and variability within cultures**.
+It is important to stress that a culture map is a framework for understanding and **comparing cultural differences in a nuanced and respectful way**.
+Unlike stereotypes, it recognizes complexity and variability within cultures.

-Consequently, while cultural generalizations, like the culture map, can be helpful, it is crucial to realize that they are **just that - generalizations.** Many individuals from a particular culture will not fit neatly into these categories, and there can be **significant variation** within a single culture.
-It is best to approach cultural differences with an open mind and a willingness to learn.
+Even useful cultural generalizations remain **generalizations**.
+Many individuals do not fit neatly into the pattern, and there can be major variation within the same culture.
+The framework is most useful when approached with curiosity rather than certainty.

 <div class="quote">
 A note of caution: While cultural generalizations can be helpful, they are just that—generalizations.
 Many individuals from a particular culture do not fit neatly into categories, and there is significant variation within a single culture.
 </div>

-I experience the culture map as enriching and broadening my interactions with people.
-Where I would previously be shocked by others' behavior, the culture map reminds me that I may be interpreting other actions too constrained by my cultural background.
+I have found the culture map useful because it broadens how I interpret other people’s behavior.
+It is a reminder that my own assumptions are also culturally shaped.

 <br>
 ## Communicating

 Architects need to be [good communicators](https://architectelevator.com/strategy/complex-topics-stick/).
-But what do we mean when saying someone is **a good communicator**?
-The responses differ wildly from society to society.
+But what counts as **good communication** differs widely across cultures.

 <img src="assets/images/istock/iStock-1308494001.jpg" style="width: 100%">
 <div style="text-align: center; font-size: 70%; color: grey; margin-bottom: 12px; margin-top: -12px;">